Develop production-like blueprints using K8s and Helm source files

 The blueprint definition process is aligned with your existing configurations and workflows so that it's easier for you to keep updating the blueprint as your product evolves.

-To create a Production-Like blueprint, all you need is your existing production Kubernetes resource files extended with Velocity annotations.
+To create a Production-Like blueprint, all you need is your existing production Kubernetes resource files extended with Velocity annotations and templates.

 How should I manage my velocity configuration?